amarkum/interview-refresher-java-bigdata/src/main/resources/notes/datastructures/trees/trees.md

     - Every node has 0 or 2 children.
 No node can have 1 child.
 - Perfect Binary Tree
     - A Binary Tree is said to be Perfect if its Full and Complete
+- Binary Search Tree
+    - A Binary Search Tree -Ordered Binary Tree. is a variant of Binary Tree with a strict condition based on node value.